 It is this context which informs the Reform Movement’s work with young adults; reaching out to people ‘where they are’ and investing in a vibrant future for British Jewish life.

-Rabbi Benji Stanley is the Movement’s Young Adult Development Rabbi.
-His role is to provide inspirational learning and programming for young adults across the country including those in mixed-faith relationships, underlining the Movement’s commitment to inclusion.
+Yael Roberts is Reform Judaism’s Young Adults Community Organiser.
+Her role is to provide inspirational learning and programming for young adults across the country including those in mixed-faith relationships, underlining Reform Judaism’s commitment to inclusion.

 Jeneration works in two ways, providing intense, challenging opportunities for people to get together, learn, pray and travel.
 Jeneration also seeks out and works with young Jews to support them in creating new initiatives.

 Our Student Fieldworker works with Reform and progressively minded Jewish students, to meet and socialise, pray and learn.
 In addition, Jeneration works with JSocs to add value to student provision in universities across the country.
 Jeneration provides them with support and inspiration to make this happen.